 She raised the sheet before the group, Ryan, the Panda, and even Atom Cat observing her sketch.
 “Instead of a corporate tie, we’re going to add a wool scarf,” Wardrobe pointed her pencil at the neck.
-“Light violet, almost pinkish, with tiny clock design.”
+“Light violet, almost pinkish, with tiny clock symbols everywhere.”

 The costume… it was wonderful.
 The perfect blend of modern fashion and Victorian-style dandiness.

 A pinkish bright scarf instead of a tie?
 That was a stroke of genius!
 Why didn’t Ryan ever think of that?!

 “It’s wonderful,” the courier whispered as if facing a divine revelation.